Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Theory

 \subsection{Deep incremental cell enumeration (Deep-ICE) algorithm and symmetry fusion}

-As noted, this paper focuses on optimizing the maxout network as a representative case.
-The optimization procedure for ReLU networks is analogous and can be performed by replacing the max operation in the evaluation function with summation.
-Furthermore, working with the maxout network enables the application of an additional fusion principle—an extension of the symmetric fusion theorem proposed by \citep{he2023efficient} for linear classification. \begin{thm} Symmetric fusion for maxout network.\emph{ Given a maxout network defined by $K$ hyperplane.
-If the predictions associated with this configuration of $K$ hyperplanes are known, then the predictions for the configuration obtained by reversing the direction of all normal vectors can be obtained directly from the original hyperplanes, without explicitly recomputing the predictions for the reversed hyperplanes.} \end{thm} \begin{proof} See appendix \ref{subsec:Symmetric-fusion}. \end{proof} The symmetric fusion theorem eliminates half of the computation, allowing us to enumerate all $2^{K}$ possible orientations of hyperplanes using only $2^{K-1}$ of them.
-Consequently, the specification provided in (\ref{eq: deep ICE abstract}) can be reformulated more efficiently by applying the symmetric fusion principle
+As noted, working with the maxout network enables the application of an additional fusion principle—an extension of the symmetric fusion theorem proposed by \citet{he2023efficient} for linear classification. \begin{thm} Symmetric fusion for maxout neuron.\emph{ Given a maxout neuron defined by $K$ hyperplane.
+If the predictions associated with these $K$ hyperplanes are known, then the predictions for the configuration obtained by reversing the direction of all normal vectors can be obtained directly.} \end{thm} \begin{proof} See appendix \ref{subsec:Symmetric-fusion}. \end{proof} The symmetric fusion theorem eliminates half of the computation, allowing us to enumerate all $2^{K}$ possible orientations of hyperplanes using only $2^{K-1}$ of them.
+Consequently, the problem \ref{Problem specification} can be reformulated more efficiently by applying the symmetric fusion